 Today’s best air conditioners use 30%–50% less energy to produce the same amount of cooling as air conditioners made in the mid 1970s.
 Even if your air conditioner is only 10 years old, you may save 20%–40% off your energy bills by replacing it with a newer, more efficient model.

-Proper Sizing and Installation are Key Elements in Determining Air Conditioner Efficiency
+Proper Sizing & AC Installation are Key Elements in Determining Efficiency

 Too large a unit will not adequately remove humidity.
 Too small a unit will not be able to attain a comfortable temperature on the hottest days.
 Improper unit location, lack of insulation, and improper duct installation can greatly diminish efficiency.